 It might prove informative to ask these questions of each member in the department.
 You might uncover some factions within the department that you might not notice otherwise.
-What percent time does he or she spend on teaching, research, and service?
-Compare their responses to what you know about their publications and when they were hired, since expectations at most schools have changed in recent years.
-What is the average size of classes, labs and overall workload?
+What percentage of their time does he or she spend on teaching, research, and service?
+Compare their responses to what you know about their publications and when they were hired, as expectations at most schools have changed in recent years.
+What is the average size of classes and labs, and what is the overall work load?
 How does each member see the new position?
-The new physiologist position, for example, is it for a plant physiologist, human physiologist/anatomist, or someone who does patch clamping?
+The new physiologist position, for example, is it for a plant physiologist, human physiologist/anatomist, or someone who does patch-clamping?
 Is everyone in agreement, or are there opposing ideas being presented?